isb-cgc/examples-R/inst/doc/ExpressionandProteinCorrelation.md

     RANK() OVER (PARTITION BY gene, protein ORDER BY log2_count ASC) AS expr_rank, RANK() OVER (PARTITION BY gene, protein ORDER BY protein_expression ASC) AS prot_rank, FROM (
+    # here we need the sample identifier, the gene symbol, the protein name, and the two expression values
+    # that come out of the JOIN defined below
     SELECT
       feat1.SampleBarcode AS barcode,
       Gene_Name AS gene,